 Every two years, we also run a range of camps in collaboration with World Fish Migration Day.
 These mainly revolve around angling, but also allow city kids the opportunity to get out into the countryside and experience a range of activities whilst learning about the need for river conservation.

 We have convened conferences in several locations in India, with many high-profile and influential attendees.
 Bringing debate to local forums and allowing lively interchange of ideas creates a connection between many groups who may, otherwise, not have the chance to discuss the issues that affect them with those who can influence them.
-In future, we wish to continue with these small-scale interactions, and also to run a major whole-country scale event to allow our work and vision to be shared as widely as possible.

 From primary school children right up to interested senior citizens, our team can deliver a conservation message in an interesting and informal way, both in Europe and across mahseer range countries.
 For more information, please email email@example.com